 Which AMPERNA® Products can be Used by People with Rosacea?

-We recommend the whole AMPERNA® range for people suffering with rosacea.
+We recommend the whole AMPERNA® range for people suffering with rosacea because our products are a more natural rosacea remedy.

 AMPERNA® Ultra Gentle Soothing Cleanser is a light gel cleanser specifically formulated with rosacea prone skin in mind.